cybertraining-dsc/fa20-523-350/report/report.md

    * Deep Voice: Real-time Neural Text-to-Speech [Link](https://arxiv.org/abs/1702.07825)
 7. Application and Discussion of Example 2: How Apple made Siri Sound more natural in iOS 13
    * Deep Learning for Siri’s Voice: On-device Deep Mixture Density Networks for Hybrid Unit Selection Synthesis [Link](https://machinelearning.apple.com/research/siri-voices )

+## Abstract
+<p>The paper is about the most popular and most successful voice synthesis methods in the recent 5 years.
+Area of examples that would be explored in order to produce such a review paper would consist of both academic research papers and examples real world successful applications.
+For each specific example examined, its dataset, theory/model, training algorithms, and the purpose and use for that specific method/technology would be examined and reviewed.
+Overall, I will compare the similarities and differences between these methods and explore how big data enabled these new voice-synthesis technologies.
+And last, the changes these technologies will bring to our world in the future is discussed and both positive and negatives implications are explored in depth.
+This paper is meant to be informative to the both general audience and professionals about the how voice-synthesizing techniques has been transformed by big data, most important developments in the academic research of this field, and how these technologies are adopted to create innovation and value.
+But also to explain the logic and other technicalities behind these algorithms created by academia and applied to real world purposes.
+Codes and datasets of voices will be supplemented as for the purpose of demonstrations of these technologies in working. </p>

 **Keywords:** Text-to-Speech Synthesis, Speech Synthesis, Artificial Voice